 This report distills guidance from iPASS grantees on how to move forward with a transformative technology-based planning and advising project, with a specific focus on advising transformation, faculty engagement and predictive analytics.

 Susan has held CIO positions at The Ohio State University and University of Southern California’s Marshall School of Business.
 She has served as the University of Tennessee’s Assistant Vice President for Educational Technology, OSU’s Deputy Chief Information Officer for eLearning and USC’s Associate Vice Provost for Technology Enhanced Learning.
-She was appointed as Associate Dean for USC’s Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation and helped design the undergraduate program and conceive the new online Master of Science in Integrated Design, Business and Technology.
+She was appointed as Associate Dean for USC’s Jimmy Iovine and Andre Young Academy for Arts, Technology and the Business of Innovation.

 EDUCAUSE members identify the fifteen most significant moments in higher education IT over the last twenty years.